 - 2.6 It is a requirement of the Regulations that the impacts of any land use plan being assessed are not considered in isolation but in combination with other plans and projects that may also be affecting the European site(s) in question. - 2.7 In considering the potential for regional housing development on European sites the primary consideration is the impact of visitor numbers i.e. recreational pressure and urbanisation. - 2.8 When undertaking this part of the assessment it is essential to bear in mind the principal intention behind the legislation i.e. to ensure that those projects or plans (which in themselves may have minor impacts) are not simply dismissed on that basis but are evaluated for any cumulative contribution they may make to an overall significant effect.
-In practice, in combination assessment is therefore of greatest relevance when the plan would otherwise be screened out because its individual contribution is inconsequential. - 2.9 Other plans that are likely to act in combination to Cranleigh NP are: - Waverley Local Plan Part 1 allocates (at least) 11,210 dwellings, - Guildford Local Plan: strategy and sites 2015-2034 allocates (at least) 10,678 dwellings, - Bramley Neighbourhood Plan 2017-2032 allocates (at least) 90 dwellings, - Witley Neighbourhood Plan 2017-2032 allocates 300 dwellings, - Chiddingfold Neighbourhood Plan (March 2019) allocates 130 dwellings, and - Haslemere Neighbourhood Plan 2013-2032 allocates (some already constructed) 990 dwellings. - 2.10 Waverley District Council are also producing a Local Plan Part 2 which will identify site allocations to deliver the quantum of development set by Local Plan Part 1 and will cover parts of the district not already covered by Neighbourhood Plans.
+In practice, in combination assessment is therefore of greatest relevance when the plan would otherwise be screened out because its individual contribution is inconsequential. - 2.9 Other plans that are likely to act in combination to Cranleigh NP are: - Waverley Local Plan Part 1 allocates (at least) 11,210 dwellings, - Guildford Local Plan: strategy and sites 2015-2034 allocates (at least) 10,678 dwellings, - Bramley Neighbourhood Plan 2017-2032 allocates at least 90 dwellings (in line with Waverley Local Plan Part 1), - Witley Neighbourhood Plan 2017-2032 The Neighbourhood Plan does not allocate any net new residential development itself, instead Waverley Local Plan Part 1 allocates 480 new dwellings. - Chiddingfold Neighbourhood Plan (March 2019) The Neighbourhood Plan does not allocate any net new residential development itself, instead Waverley Local Plan Part 1 allocates 13 new dwellings, and - Haslemere Neighbourhood Plan 2013-2032 The Neighbourhood Plan does not allocate any net new residential development itself, instead Waverley Local Plan Part 1 allocates 990 new dwellings. - 2.10 Waverley District Council are also producing a Local Plan Part 2 which will identify site allocations to deliver the quantum of development set by Local Plan Part 1 and will cover parts of the district not already covered by Neighbourhood Plans.
 However, LPP2 is still being drafted and cannot therefore be discussed in this HRA.